• Skip to primary navigation

 You can work Hainan Chicken efficiently into your family meal prep ideas for the week.
 Simply double batch this recipe with the chicken, aromatics and broth and portion it into vacuum sealed bags.
 Once the sous vide bags are vacuum sealed, place them into the freezer.

 Just reheat it directly in the Rubbermaid sous vide container and set the sous vide machine to the right temperature whenever you need a quick Hainanese Chicken Rice fix.
-It is so easy you do not even need to rely on an Asian meal prep delivery service for takeout!
+Chicken rice at home is so easy you do not even need to rely on an Asian meal prep delivery service for takeout!

 This great recipe is delicious umami-rich comfort food in Chinese cooking.
 It is perfect as a make-ahead-of-time meal prep dish.
 Enjoy this flavourful chicken rice alone, as a one-pot meal, as lunch meal prep for the week, or as sous vide shredded chicken to complete the meal with the following delicious dishes.